 With 100,000 visitors coming to Rarotonga each year, it’s no surprise that there are some spectacular accommodation options available on the island.
 From rustic beach houses to luxury 5 star resorts, you’ll find it all here.

-Don’t worry, not all places on Rarotonga are luxury.
+For beautiful waterfront accommodations, click here.
+But, don’t worry, not all places on Rarotonga are expensive.
 You can find some great deals on Booking.com, including some lovely apartments for just $65 / night, and cool cottages for $90 / night.
 You can also check on Airbnb for some fantastic deals.
 Click Here and if it’s your first time using the service, you’ll get a special $35 credit on your first booking courtesy of Goats On The Road.

 Cost Of Living in Rarotonga